 Fast Forward is designed to promote and engage with women in photography across the globe.
 We want to provoke new debate and ensure that we are in the news and in the history books.
 There are millions of women in the world of photography and now is the time to arrest the process of forgetting that so frequently erases women from the burgeoning histories of photography and shed light on new ways of thinking, showing, discussing and distributing our work.

-bookRoom has been engaged with critical research, curating, publishing and teaching for over 10 years through a number of interrelated activities; Phd research, conferences, exhibitions, an artist books collection.
+bookRoom is an experimental post-digital publishing platform, engaged with critical research, curating, and teaching for over 10 years, through a number of interrelated activities; Phd research, conferences, exhibitions, an artist books collection.

-bookRoom has become a significant platform for experimentation, conceptualisation, materialisation, and dissemination of published material on the interplay between electronic and print culture in the post digital age (2 anthologies/surveys of writings by key international practitioners and thinkers /the book is alive !
-(2012), Code X (2015), one publication on working with archive and art activism / RISE WITH YOUR CLASS (2016) and 8 artists publications by UCA researchers and invited artists.
+bookRoom has become a significant platform for experimentation, conceptualisation, materialisation, and dissemination of research on the interplay between electronic and print culture (2 anthologies/surveys of writings by key international practitioners and thinkers /the book is alive !
+(2012), Code X (2015), one publication on working with archive and art activism / RISE WITH YOUR CLASS (2016) and 9 artists publications by UCA researchers and invited artists.

-bookRoom has involved members of staff across UCA including: James Trafford (School of Communication Design), Simon Aeppli (School of Film, Media & Performing Arts) and Rob Mcdonald (School of Further Education).
+bookRoom has involved members of staff across UCA including: James Trafford (School of Communication Design), Simon Aeppli & Harry Whalley (School of Film, Media & Performing Arts) and Rob Mcdonald (School of Further Education).

 Drew Gallery Projects Archive